mboboc/imonitor/README.md

 # imonitor

-##### Some people, when confronted with a problem think "I know, I'll use a configuration file" Now they have their clients problems
+> Some people, when confronted with a problem think "I know, I'll use a configuration file".
+Now they have their clients problems.

 Program that monitors remote connections done by a user.